michaelb/sniprun/CONTRIBUTING.md

 Yeah cool but what _code_ goes inside?

 -> Inside, you must define a struct that implement the **Interpreter** trait.
-Have a look at existing inmplementations to get the idea.
+Have a look at existing implementations to get the idea.
 Make sure to respect the [conventions](#conventions)

-I just compiled, how do I test my code quick?
+I just compiled, how do I test my code quickly?

--> run `nvim -u plugin/sniprun.vim some_test_file.ext` from sniprun project root.
+-> compile `cargo build --release` and run `nvim -u plugin/sniprun.vim some_test_file.ext` from the sniprun project root.

 ---